AdvancedStyle/HX711-Orange-Pi/README.md

-# HX711 class for Orange Pi Zero, 2 and 3 written in Python 3.
+# HX711 class for Orange Pi Zero written in Python 3.

 This is forked from: https://github.com/gandalf15/HX711 and almost all code is written by gandalf15, I have just updated the code to work using the Orange PI GPIO pyA20 library.

-##Dependancies:
+## Dependancies:

 You must first install this: https://github.com/duxingkei33/orangepi_PC_gpio_pyH3

-##Original README below:
+## Original README below:

 I dropped support for Python 2 and changed the implementation in Python 3.
 Therefore, it is not backward compatible.
 The implementation in C is not completely finished but can be considered as beta version.